Shotgun assembly of labeled graphs

-\paragraph{The labelled full binary tree.} Let $\mct_n$ be the full binary tree with $2^n$ leaves and label each vertex uniformly from the letters $\{1,\ldots, q\}$.
-We are given the $1$-neighborhoods $\nei_1(v)$ of the $2^n-2$ vertices that are not leaves or the root (so we see the labels of the vertex, its two children, and its parent). \begin{proposition} Let $\eps>0$.
+{\bf The labelled full binary tree.} Let $\mct_n$ be the full binary tree with $2^n$ leaves and label each vertex uniformly from the letters $\{1,\ldots, q\}$.
+We are given the $1$-neighborhoods $\nei_1(v)$ of the $2^n-2$ vertices that are not leaves or the root (so we see the labels of the vertex, its two children, and its parent, as well as the genealogical orientation). \begin{proposition} Let $\eps>0$.
 If \be{ \frac{\log(q)}{n}< \log(2) - \eps, } then the probability of identifiability of the labeled binary tree $\mct_n$ from $1$-neighborhoods tends to zero.
-If \be{ \frac{\log(q)}{n} > \log(2) + \eps, } then the probability of identifiability of the labeled binary tree $\mct_n$ from $1$-neighborhoods tends to one. \end{proposition} \begin{proof} To prove the first assertion, note that if there are two vertex disjoint edges between levels $n-2$ and $n-1$ of the tree having endpoints with identical labels, then with good probability reconstruction is impossible since we can switch the cherries below these edges (which have different labels with good probability) and obtain a non-isomorphic (again with good probability) labeling of the tree with the same neighborhoods.
+If \be{ \frac{\log(q)}{n} > \log(2) + \eps, } then the probability of identifiability of the labeled binary tree $\mct_n$ from $1$-neighborhoods tends to one. \end{proposition} \begin{proof} To prove the first assertion, note that if there are two vertex disjoint edges between levels $n-2$ and $n-1$ of the tree having endpoints with identical labels, then with positive probability reconstruction is impossible since we can switch the cherries below these edges (which have different labels with positive probability) and obtain a distinct labeling of the tree with the same neighborhoods; c.f., Lemma~\ref{lemblock} along with discussion around Figures~\ref{figerblock1} and~\ref{figerblock2}.
 Thus we lower bound the probability of this event using the second moment method.
-Actually it's enough to consider neighborhoods of vertices at level $n-1$ which are odd-numbered when labeled sequentially $1, 2, \ldots, 2^{n-1}$ starting from the left.
-Let $B=B_{n, q}$ be the number of pairs of such neighborhoods where the central vertices have the same label and the parent vertices have the same label (possibly different from the central vertices) and the two pairs of leaves have different labels (as sets).
-Writing $B=\sum_{\alpha\not=\beta} X_{\alpha,\beta}$, where the sum is over all such pairs of neighborhoods $(\alpha, \beta)$ and $X_{\alpha, \beta}$ is the indicator of the event just described, we compute \be{ \IE B \leq 2^{2(n-2)} (1/q)^2 (1-1/q^3). } After noting that the labels being chosen uniformly implies the $X_{\alpha, \beta}$ are independent, we find \be{ \var B = \sum_{\alpha\not=\beta} \var(X_{\alpha, \beta}) \leq \IE B, } and the first claim of the proposition follows by the second moment method.